Airborne early warning and control: Helicopter AEW systems

 The Russian-built Kamov Ka-31 is deployed by the Indian Navy on the aircraft carriers and and also on s.
 The Russian Navy has two Ka-31R variants, at least one of which was deployed on their aircraft carrier in 2016.
 It is fitted with E-801M Oko (Eye) airborne electronic warfare radar that can track 20 targets simultaneously, detecting aircraft up to 150 km away, and surface warships up to 200 km distant.

+The British Royal Air Force StormShroud drone helicopter is intended to carry on E-war operations, mainly radar jamming but also warning.